 They are used both whole and ground.
 When whole, in India, they are often dry roasted or flash cooked in oil (tadka) to intensify their flavour and to make them slightly nutty.
 When ground, they are used in rice and vegetable dishes.
 Roasted and ground, they are sprinkled over many snack foods, relishes and yoghurt dishes.

 Black Cumin Seeds | Shar Jeera | Kala Jeera

-Black Cumin is a rarer and more expensive form of cumin, with sweeter, smaller and more delicate seeds.
-There is some confusion about this spice.
-It is not the same as nigella seed.
+Black Cumin is a rarer and more expensive form of cumin, with sweeter, smaller, finer and more delicate seeds.
+The colour ranges from dark brown to black and it is often confused with nigella seed.

-The dark brown, 3 mm long seeds are used, and have an earthy, heavy aroma and a nutty taste after cooking.
+The dark brown, 3 mm long seeds are used primarily in India, Kashmir, Iran and Pakistan, and have an earthy, heavy aroma and a nutty taste after cooking.
 Black cumin originates in Northern India and Central Asia, and is not much known outside Iran, Tajikistan, Pakistan and the western part of Northern India (Kashmir, Punjab).

 These are used in Garam Masala where the mild pungency is perfect.
-The seeds can be dry roasted and sprinkled over rice pilaffs.
+The seeds can be dry roasted and sprinkled over rice pilafs.

 - Ingredients: A Note on Almonds, Sweet and Bitter

 - Spice Advice: Asafoetida (Devil’s Dung)

 - Ingredients: A Note on Aubergines